Daniyaalbeg/WeatherApp/README.md

 ``https://nodejs.org/en/``

 Download and install the latest version of Node.js.
-NPM (Node package manager) will automatically be installed with Node.js After installing Node /w NPM, you can now clone the repository either with git or by downloading it manually.
+NPM (Node package manager) will automatically be installed with Node.js After installing Node with NPM, you can now clone the repository either with git or by downloading it manually.
 Open the project with your selected IDE (Integrated Development Environment).

 **Before you start running the project two libraries must be installed.**